|Nutrition Facts (per serving)|

 This casserole is made with fish fillets, crab or shrimp, and scallops, along with cheese and sour cream.

-- 1 cup scallops, bay or cut up sea scallops
+1 cup bay or sea scallops, cut into pieces

 Gather the ingredients.